Do I Need a Texas Criminal Defense Attorney?

 Larceny-Theft

 Larceny-theft is the legal term for theft, which refers to taking someone else’s property unlawfully.
 The penalties and fees associated with theft are generally dependent upon the value of the stolen goods, and the level of the charge can range from a misdemeanor to a felony.
-Fines range from $500 to $10,000 and sentences can stretch to as far as 20 years behind bars.
+Fines range from $500 to $10,000, and sentences can stretch as far as 20 years behind bars.

 Burglary